-Christmas is here, the time for – the advent of Jesus Christ, the celebration with family, or waiting for gifts from family, friends, or Santa.
+Christmas is here, the time for – the advent of Jesus Christ, the celebration with family, shopping online on Flyp or Amazon, or just plain waiting for gifts from family, friends, or Santa.
 Instead of the excitement preparing for the upcoming holiday and two-week break, Lincoln Lutheran students get ready to face their final tests.

 The last days are two days of test for students at the end of each semester.
 For some, it may also be a time to look back on what one has done or to look forward to the next semester (to the future).
 Since finals are coming up and the first half is tightly over, Lincoln Lutheran students are responding to the last day by cramming, worrying, and even complaining.